-The 154,175-acre (approximate) Kelso Dunes Wilderness derives its name from the large sand dunes complex located outside of its eastern boundary in the Mojave National Preserve.
+Area Description: 144,915 acres.
+Kelso Dunes Wilderness derives its name from the large sand dunes complex located outside of its eastern boundary in the Mojave National Preserve.
 From the flat Broadwell dry lake bed in the west, the area slopes into the northern most end of the gentle rounded granite Bristol Mountains.
 Mixed in this central area are flat topped, volcanic mountains, such as Broadwell Mesa, and an extensive desert wash system.
 The eastern portion of the area drops into the broad Budweiser Wash, which drains into the sea of sand known as the Devils Playground (located mostly outside wilderness boundaries).
 Vegetation is sparse and is predominantly creosote bush desert scrub, desert wash scrub, and sand dune plant associations.
 Wildlife is typical for the Mojave Desert; including a small herd of bighorn sheep, coyote, black-tailed jackrabbits, ground squirrels, kangaroo rats, roadrunners, rattlesnakes, and several species of lizards.

 Getting There: To access this wilderness from the west, take the Ludlow Exit from I 40 and Drive 3 miles north on Crucero Rd.
 (BLM Route BL7815).
 When you arrive at the intersection of BLM Route NN015 you can either take NN015 to the east along the southern boundary or continue north on BL7815.
 For the next 10 miles BL7815 is the western boundary of the Kelso Dunes Wilderness.
 From the east, take the Kelbaker Road exit for the Mojave National Preserve (MNP) from Interstate 40 and drive north for approximately 12 miles until you reach the power line right-of-way,(ROW) then turn west.
 After approximately 13 miles you will cross Budwiser Wash and the border of the MNP and BLM managed lands, you are now on route NN015.
 The northern boundary of the wilderness is formed by BLM Route NN017 and the Union Pacific Rail Line.
 BLM Routes and utility ROWs are not maintained, Four wheel drive vehicles are highly recommended.

 Nonfederal Lands: Private lands may lie within the wilderness area.
-Please respect the land owner and do not use these lands without permission.
+Please respect the owner and do not use these lands without permission.

-Signs indicating "Wilderness" are placed at various intervals.
-Any route not marked open is closed and may not be driven on.
+Additional Information: Signs indicating "Wilderness" and "Closed Road" or "Closed Route" are placed at various intervals.
 Vehicles can be parked outside the wilderness boundary; however, the boundary is set back 30 feet from unmaintained dirt roads and 300 feet on paved roads.

-Mechanized or motorized vehicles are NOT PERMITTED in a wilderness or on routes not marked open.
+Mechanized or motorized vehicles are NOT PERMITTED in a wilderness

 Hunting, fishing, and non-commercial trapping are allowed under state and local laws.

-Pets are allowed, but please keep your pets under control at all times.
+Pet are allowed, but please keep your pets under control at all times.